polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 for-each:x:@.data/*

-// Comment's indenatation is IMPORTANT set-value:x:@.dp/#
+// THIS IS WRONG!
+   set-value:x:@.dp/#
       .:Loop was here ...
 ```

-Since Hyperlambda is using spaces (SP characters) to denote scope, indentation is _important_,
+Since Hyperlambda is using spaces (SP characters) to denote scope, indentation _is important_,
 also for comments.
 If you de-indent the above comment, you might get unpredictable results, in particular
 if you're serializing and de-serializing your Hyperlambda preserving comments.